Weebly DNS Error While Publishing – Troubleshooting Guide

 Fixing DNS Settings on Weebly

-Fixing DNS settings can sometimes feel like performing surgery on a patient.
-But with a clear step-by-step approach, it’s manageable.
+Fixing DNS settings can sometimes feel like performing surgery on a patient, but it’s manageable with a straightforward, step-by-step approach.

 Log in to your domain registrar’s dashboard.
 Navigate to the DNS settings page.

-Make sure your A records point to Weebly’s IP address—192.0.0.1.
-It’s the heart of connecting your domain to your site.
+Make sure your A records point to Weebly’s IP address, 192.0.0.1.
+This is the heart of connecting your domain to your site.

-If you’re using a CNAME record, it should usually be set to “www”.
-This directs visitors properly.
+If you’re using a CNAME record, it should usually be set to “www.”
+This properly directs visitors.

 Clear out any outdated records.
 Old data can cause conflicts and misdirect traffic.